Playing in Higher Positions

 Duet in Mixed Positions IV, V, VII

-The Shearer Method: Learning the Fingerboard, Book III is an excellent resource for developing reading fluency up and down the neck.
+The Shearer Method: Learning the Fingerboard, Book III and Learning the Fingerboard Supplement, Book V are an excellent resource for developing reading fluency up and down the neck.
 Once mastered, you’ll unlock the fullest musical potential of your guitar, increasing your left-hand fluidity to express with alternate fingerings and tone coloring.